Huiyicc/armadillo-code/README.md

 to that release.

-Each release of Armadillo has its full version specified as A.B.C, where A is a major version number, B is a minor version number, and C is a patch level (indicating bug fixes).
+Each release of Armadillo has its full version specified as A.B.C, where A is a major version number, B is a minor version number, and C is a patch level.
-The version specification has explicit meaning, similar to [Semantic Versioning](https://semver.org/), as follows:
+The version specification has explicit meaning (similar to [Semantic Versioning](https://semver.org/)), as follows:

 * Within a major version (eg. 10), each minor version has a public API that strongly strives to be backwards compatible (at the source level) with the public API of preceding minor versions.
 For example, user code written for version 10.0 should work with version 10.1, 10.2, etc.
-  However, later minor versions may have more features (API additions and extensions) than preceding minor versions.
+  However, subsequent minor versions may have more features (API additions and extensions) than preceding minor versions.
 As such, user code _specifically_ written for version 10.2 may not work with 10.1.